Zoilo Versalles

 Zoilo Casanova Versalles Rodriguez ([ˈsojlo βeɾˈsaʝes]; December 18, 1939 – June 9, 1995), nicknamed "Zorro", was a Cuban professional baseball player.
-He played as a shortstop in Major League Baseball, most notably for the Minnesota Twins.
+He played as a shortstop in Major League Baseball, most notably for the Minnesota Twins/Washington Senators.
 He was the catalyst who led the 1965 Twins to their first World Series after moving from Washington to Minnesota.
 The same year he also won the American League Most Valuable Player award.

 Early career

 Versalles was born in the Vedado neighborhood of Havana, Cuba and he had difficulty adjusting to life in the U.S., due largely to the language barrier and his fear of failure, leaving him eternally homesick for his native Cuba.
 Versalles was signed as an amateur free agent by the Washington Senators prior to the 1958 season and was assigned to the Elmira Pioneers in the Class D New York–Penn League where he held his own and hit .292 in 124 games.
-The following spring, he went north with the Senators and made his major league debut on 1 August 1959.
+The following spring, he went north with the Senators and made his major league debut on August 1, 1959.
 However, he was obviously overmatched and after hitting .153 with 15 strikeouts in 59 at-bats, Versalles was sent back down and spent the rest of the season with the Fox Cities Foxes in the Class B Illinois–Indiana–Iowa League, hitting .278 with 9 home runs.
 In 1960 Versalles split time between Washington and AAA Charleston trying to grow as a player and work through a stereotype that he was too sure of himself and was thus incapable of taking instruction.
 Although he hit .278 at Charleston with 8 home runs, 50 RBI and 24 stolen bases, he committed 42 errors and had only a .940 fielding percentage.